Human rights in Samoa: Background and social structure

-Prior to its independence in 1962, Samoa underwent a lot of struggle through civil wars and the arrival of colonial powers in the 18th century further exacerbated the problem of tribal rivalry.
-This was because the rivalry between the colonists forced the indigenous groups to take sides creating further conflict between the indigenous people.
-Colonisation came in the form of missionaries and traders in the 1830s and the arrival of the missionaries brought Christianity.
-However, it also generated change to Samoa not only of its traditional beliefs but also its world viewpoint.
-Colonisation, eurocentrism and Christianity influenced Samoa tremendously; through westernisation of systems but also overtime; the erosion of traditional beliefs replaced by modernised Christian concept as well as corruption of thought.
-The quick succession and acceptance of Christianity concomitant with the fulfilment of the prophecy of the legendary warrior goddess Nafanua. “…foretelling that chief Malietoa would gain power from heaven”.
+Prior to its independence in 1962, Samoa underwent a lot of struggle through civil wars, and the arrival of colonial powers in the 18th century further exacerbated the problem of tribal rivalry.
+This was because the rivalry between the colonists forced the indigenous groups to take sides, creating deeper conflict between indigenous peoples.
+Colonisation came in the form of missionaries and traders in the 1830s, with the missionaries being Christian.
+However, it also generated change in Samoa, not only in its traditional beliefs but also in its worldview.
+Colonisation, eurocentrism, and Christianity influenced Samoa tremendously through westernization of systems and the erosion of traditional beliefs, which were replaced by Christian concepts, as well as corruption of thought.
+The quick succession and acceptance of Christianity were seen as concomitant with fulfilling the prophecy of the legendary warrior goddess Nafanua: "…foretelling that chief Malietoa would gain power from Heaven".
 Religion quickly became the core of Samoan life and the cornerstone of the villages.
-The three main denominations in Samoa are Congregational Christian Church, Methodist and Catholic since these were the first three arrived in Samoa, therefore the villages have a sense of loyalty to these three denominations giving rise to their dominance.
-Church ministers gain the highest prestige and in most villages; acquire the elite equivalent to the highest chief, with the villagers’ conviction that the true blessings from God is through subservient to the church.
-Almost all Samoans identify themselves as Christians.
-A Parliamentary Democracy with its legal system based on English Common law, Samoa was admitted to the United Nations in 1976.
-Samoa is made up of villages and each village has its own bylaws.
-These bylaws include which religion the village would accept for villagers to worship.
-This has been the traditional political system enshrined in their culture for 3,000 years and still practised today.
-The village system comprises the ‘fono a matai’, or ‘fono a ali’i ma faipule’ the matai council literally meaning ‘the council of titled men’; the ‘fono a matai’ underpins Samoan culture.
-This council is seen as the law in the villages making the fono the most powerful system in Samoa.
-They are responsible for making bylaws in which all the villagers abide, regulating the bylaws and rules and setting standardised penalties for violations of village bylaws.
-Communalism is deeply rooted in village life hence the fono is also accountable for peace and harmony of the village.
-The fono is governed under the “Village Fono Act 1990”.
+Samoa's three main Christian denominations are the Congregational Christian (CCC), Methodist, and Catholic Churches, the first three to arrive.
+The villages are loyal to these three denominations, giving rise to their dominance.
+Church ministers hold the highest prestige and, in most villages, acquire the elite equivalent to the highest chief, with the villagers' conviction that true blessings from God are through subservience to one's church.
+Almost all Samoans identify as Christians.Saada Angelica, Samoa: A Truly Religious Place?
+Views Towards Religion in Samoa, S.I.T.
+Samoa, 2008 Samoa is made up of villages, and each village has its own bylaws, including which religion the village allows its inhabitants to practice.
+This has been the traditional political system in Samoan culture.
+The village system comprises the 'fono a matai' or 'fono a ali’i ma faipule'; the matai council is, therefore, 'the council of titled men'.
+The 'fono a matai' underpins Samoan culture, and the council is seen as the law in the villages.
+The Fono is governed under the Village Fono Act 1990.